xonixx/blog/goawk_cover.md

 It may sound surprising, but I write it in AWK.
 I won't lie, it started more out of curiosity than out of real need.
 To me limits encourage creativity.
 Few people know nowadays that AWK is a full-fledged programming language, though really minimalistic.

 So the Makesure started more like an experiment to check how far it can go.
 It appears, pretty far.
-I think, this is not an exception, but rather a consistent pattern, due to true genius of the AWK authors.
+I think, this is not an exception, but rather a consistent pattern, due to the true genius of the AWK authors.

 > [I wrote a compiler in awk!](https://news.ycombinator.com/item?id=13452043)
 >